 Reducing cholesterol.
 Sweet potatoes are highly effective reducing blood "bad cholesterol", as well as increasing the levels of "good" cholesterol, thereby lowering the risk of heart disease.

 Preventing age-related diseases.
-Due to its antioxidant content, sweet potatoes help neutralize free radicals, thus contributing to prevent degenerative diseases, as well as supporting eye and skin health.
+Due to its antioxidant content, sweet potatoes help neutralize free radicals, thus contributing to preventing degenerative diseases as well as supporting eye and skin health.

-In parts of Southeast Asia, a leaf decoction of sweet potato is used as an astringent, tonic, laxative, and fungicide.
+In parts of Southeast Asia, a sweet potato leaf decoction is used as an astringent, tonic, laxative, and fungicide.

 How It Works

-The presence of beta-carotene gives sweet potatoes their orange hue.
-This antioxidant compound is important for preventing cellular decay, build strong tissues, support eye, skin, and immune health.
-It also protects the body from cardiovascular disease and reduces the risk of stroke.
+The presence of beta-carotene gives sweet potatoes their orange hue.1 This antioxidant compound is important for preventing cellular decay, building strong tissues, and supporting eye, skin, and immunity.2 It also protects the body from cardiovascular disease and reduces the risk of strokes.3

-Sweet potato's sucrose and starch are both easily fermented in the stomach, so people with IBS can get benefits from moderate consumption.
-People who have fructose intolerance can also eat sweet potatoes safely to aid their digestion.
+Sweet potato's sucrose and starch are both easily fermented in the stomach, so people with IBS can get benefits from moderate consumption.4 Those who have fructose intolerance can also eat sweet potatoes safely to aid their digestion.

-Phytoceramides are plant-based lipids, similar to the ceramides naturally produced by the human body, and they play an important role in supporting skin health.
-Sweet potatoes contain plenty of these compounds, which are commonly extracted to produce a number of supplements and moisturizing, anti-aging products.
+Phytoceramides are plant-based lipids, similar to the ceramides naturally produced by the human body.
+They play an important role in supporting skin health.5 Sweet potatoes contain plenty of these compounds, which are commonly extracted to produce a number of supplements and moisturizing, anti-aging products.
 Studies have suggested that phytoceramides may also enhance memory and general brain functions.

 Additional sweet potato properties still under investigation.
 The International Potato Center (CIP) is exploring the potential of purple-fleshed sweet potato, which contains powerful antioxidants (anthocyanins) that are easily absorbed by the human body.

-Other nutritious and digestive herbs, with high fiber content, are avocado, chickpeas, and lucuma, all of which contribute to reduce dangerous cholesterol levels, as well as blood sugar.
+Other nutritious, fiber-rich, and digestion-promoting herbs are avocado, chickpeas, and lucuma, all of which contribute to reducing dangerous cholesterol and blood sugar levels.
 On the other hand, strong antioxidant properties can be found in cabbage, camu camu, and strawberry.